Getting your Trinity Audio player ready... |

 Balancing Your GMAT Score With Other Factors

 We just learned that looking at class average and median GMAT scores is just the first step in determining what GMAT score you need to be competitive at Yale (or any MBA program).
-The second step is to carefully analyze your strengths and weaknesses in other areas of your applicant profile.
+The second step is to carefully analyze your strengths and weaknesses in the other areas of your applicant profile.
 You can then adjust your target GMAT score higher or lower than the average depending on whether there are other aspects of your application that you need to compensate for.

 Once again, looking at class averages is a good way to set your baselines when thinking about the strengths and weaknesses in your profile.
 (You can always find the data you’ll need in the most recent Yale MBA class profile.)
-After all, there doesn’t necessarily have to be anything “wrong” with your application for you to need a higher-than-average GMAT score.
+After all, there doesn’t necessarily have to be anything “wrong” with your application to necessitate a higher-than-average GMAT score.
 In fact, it could be that your application would be considered outstanding in every respect at many MBA programs.

 How Do You Stack Up?